 They’re looking for moisture.
 Mosquitoes will be attracted to moisture mulch even after a small rain.
 Although the aroma of cedar repels insects, if the oil dries up, the mulch no longer serves as a repellent.

 What types of mulch attract mosquitoes?

 - Wet mulch: Wet mulch retains enough moisture beneath the surface to attract mosquitoes.
 When mosquitoes find a moist enough spot to lay their eggs, they will nest there, and other mosquitoes will follow.

-Mulch is an enticing nesting ground for insects, notably spiders since it retains moisture.
+Mulch is an enticing nesting ground for insects, especially spiders,s since it retains moisture.
 When people mulch around their home’s foundation, spiders nesting in the mulch will inevitably crawl about and find their way through the foundation, especially if the mulch is wood chip, which has the most moisture.

 Does mulch attract spiders?

-Ornamental mulch is usually a good stuff to have around the house.
+Decorative mulch is usually good stuff to have around the house.
 Unfortunately for spiders, this is also a good thing.